(Last Updated 08/22/2024)

 25 Tex.
 Admin.
 Code § 241.66; Tex.
 Admin.
 Code § 241.661; 25 Tex.
 Admin.
 Code § 229.222

-Texas requires date labeling on shellfish, pickles produced by cottage food operations, and some cheeses.
-Shellfish packages smaller than 64 fluid ounces must be marked with a “sell-by” or “best if used by” date, and shellfish packages with capacity of 64 fluid ounces or more must be labeled with the date of shucking.
+In addition to requiring dates labels consistent with the FDA model Food Code provisions adopted by Texas, Texas requires date labeling on pickles produced by cottage food operations and some cheeses.
 Cottage food operations that sell pickles must label them with the date the batch was prepared.
-Cheese that is packaged using a modified atmosphere packaging must be labeled with a use by date not more than 30 days from the date of packaging or the original manufacturer''s sell-by or use by date.
-Neither sale nor donation is restricted for any past date food item.
+Cheese that is packaged using a modified atmosphere packaging must be labeled with a use by date not more than 30 days from the date of packaging or the original manufacturer's sell-by or use by date.
+The sale or donation of past date reduced oxygen packaging items and refrigerated, ready-to-eat, time/temperature control for safety food is prohibited.

 Overview